raghavgumber/TDI/README.md

 ### Code:
 lossRateIndependentProject.jpynb contains all the code that is self-contained and can be used to reproduce all the analysis done herein.

+### Summary:
+A monthly vintage level summary of the loans is provided in "summaryDF.csv".
+This includes all the features engineered and made via aggregation.
+A detailed description of this is provided in the Report.

 ### Report:
 A Detailed report is also attached